Dessert trends statistics

 Spicy flavors like black pepper, cardamom, and rosemary might not be traditional dessert flavors.
 Yet, the combination of spicy and sweet packs an extra punch in desserts.
 And, of course, pumpkin-spiced treats seem to never go out of style.

-One big trend is culturally significant flavors are trending up.
+One big trend is that culturally significant flavors are trending up.
 Global flavors like star anise, chipotle, turmeric, and cayenne are making appearances in bakeries and patisseries.
 Take your baked goods to the next level by experimenting with yuzu, ginger, and passion fruit.
 Your customers will love the opportunity to experience unique flavors in desserts!

 Themed 3D Cakes